andrejcremoznik/WordPressBP/README.md

 # WordPress Boilerplate

 The WordPress Boilerplate is a starting base for development of any [WordPress](http://wordpress.org) based web project.
-It provides all the files and most common code patterns — the bare essentials needed to get down and dirty quickly without wasting time setting up directory and file structure, importing CSS resets, setting up the `functions.php` file etc.
+It provides all the files and most common code patterns — the bare essentials needed to get started quickly without wasting time setting up directory and file structure, importing CSS resets, setting up the `functions.php` file etc.

 WordPressBP is **meant for developers** developing a WordPress site **from scratch** using a scalable and modern approach.